 Running for school board is a bit of different than running for other local offices.
 Campaign spending is generally less, and the time for campaigning is generally limited to a few weeks before election day.

 The results of the election will help shape the upcoming board so it better meets the needs of the district’s students, parents and staff.
-If you plan to run for school board, plan to make a difference!
+If you plan to become a school board member, plan to make a difference!

 School Board Website Designs

 See our school board website design gallery.

 Get your message out with a campaign website

 School board campaign websites provide a great way to publicly state your platform, inform your supporters of the issues, and as a tool to help get them to the polls.
 We’ve helped many school board candidates and school board president candidates win their elections.

 With a choice of four affordable website options, political campaigns of all sizes can build a great online presence to reach voters and build support.